 Overcoming workplace safety attitudes must start with understanding of why the attitude exists at all.
 Workplace safety attitudes refers to how employees react to safety goals, policies & procedures, or new ideas & plans for accident prevention.
 The flip from positive to negative can happen in an instant due to the emotional connection workers typically have with their jobs and the ownership they take with their machines.
 This is influenced by adversity they’re faced with, incentive programs offered, and how empowered they feel.
 Negative employees can increase turnover rates reducing safety, creating hostile work environments, deteriorating quality, and a decline in the bottom line.
 It is imperative the workers stay positive to help ensure an accident free workplace, which helps improve productivity, enhance quality, and reduce costs due to refined process efficiencies creating a more profitable company.

+Machine guarding is a safety feature consisting of barriers or electronic devices used to bridge the gap between centuries of machines and the hazardous conditions they present to workers.
 Machines have traditionally been built for the purpose of producing, assembling, or packaging a product.
 Safety was either an afterthought or minimal focus by protecting against only the “highest” risk.
 Over the years, these machines have been modified for faster production rates or ease of routine maintenance by minimizing or removing the machine guards.
 This has created unsafe conditions for workers presenting such hazards as crush points, pinch points, shear points, and thrown objects resulting in injury or death.

 Robotic automation for industrial applications is rapidly growing due to the reliability of programmed robots, as well as the low overhead costs compared to traditional manufacturing processes.
 Some of the common robots used in the manufacturing processes are Cartesian, cylindrical, and spherical robots.
 Robots are reliable and consistent, but failures can occur such as loss of air pressure, power failures, or glitches in the controls.
 A controlled environment should be developed to minimize the “human-factor” decision making due to the inherent trust between robot and human.